primeqa/primeqa/primeqa/boolqa/README.md

 and output a file suitable for the TyDiQA evaluation script.
 Warning: The score normalizer was developed for a leaderboard submission with a hidden test set.

-the score normalizer component was trained on system output on half of the dev set.
+Therefore, the score normalizer component was trained on system output on half of the dev set.
 As a result the full dev set results are contaminated.
-The fair evalutation of the submission is on the leaderboard itself.
+The fair evaluation of the submission is on the leaderboard itself.

 Another fair evalutation is on the other half of the dev set - for details, see [training](../../examples/boolqa/README.md)